 Day 2: Ayapata — Dead Woman’s Pass — Chaquicocha

-After lunch, the second mountain is an easier 2-hour climb to Runkuraqay Pass (4000m / 13123ft).
-We will take time to explore 2 Inca sites along the way; Runkuraqayay and Sayacmarca.
-The second campsite is Chaquicocha (dry lake, 3600m / 11811 ft.), where you can admire a beautiful sunset over the Vilcabamba mountain range before dinner.
-This campsite is the perfect place to stargaze with an unobstructed view of the constellations!
+After lunch, the second mountain is an easier two-hour hike to Runkuraqay Pass (4,000m / 13,123ft) and another 2 hours downhill to the second campsite; along the way, you will explore two Inca sites: Runkuraqay and Sayacmarca.
+The second campsite will be Chaquicocha (dry lake, 3600m / 11811 ft.), where you can admire a beautiful sunset over the Vilcabamba mountain range before dinner.
+As night falls, this spot offers a clear, unobstructed sky view, perfect for stargazing and marveling at the constellations.

 • Meals: Breakfast, snacks, lunch, tea time, dinner